Back in, back in Geneva - international © again

 - The IFJ recognises the desire of broadcasters to codify internationally the rights they already have in many member states to object to commercial unauthorised use of their programming.

-- We are concerned, however, that the laudable desire to be "technologically neutral" may accidentally creat new rights that are much wider than intended.
+- We are concerned, however, that the laudable desire to be "technologically neutral" may accidentally create new rights that are much wider than intended.
 There is a suggestion that the definition of "broadaster" specifically exclude those who first distribute material on computer networks.
 A proposed Treaty that did not do this would risk adding a new right on top of everything except handwritten manuscripts and chamber music recitals.
 So if there is to be a Treaty it must make this exclusion.

 - Even then, there is a risk of a "gatekeeper" effect, whereby anyone wanting to make use of a broadcast work must contact the broadcaster before they ask permission of authors and performers.
 This risk exists in practice however strong the protestations in the (draft) Treaty that the (proposed) new neighbouring right for broadcasters does not affect rights in the creative works that are broadcast.
 We urge distinguished delegates to do their utmost to avoid it.